JunZhuSecurity/GasStationFinder/README.md

-GasStationFinder is the simple application to find the nearest gas stations from your locality using the Google Maps JavaScript API v3.
+GasStationFinder is the application to find the nearest gas stations from user location using the Google Maps JavaScript API v3.
 ----------------------------------------------------------------------------------------------------------------------------------------

-The application provides the below features:
+The application also provides the below features:
 --------------------------------------------

 1. Provides easy direction to your nearest gas station